MIPS/gcc/gcc/config/bfin/bfin.md

 (define_cpu_unit "slot2" "bfin")

 ;; Three units used to enforce parallel issue restrictions:
-;; only one of the 16 bit slots can use a P register in an address, ;; and only one them can be a store.
+;; only one of the 16-bit slots can use a P register in an address, ;; and only one them can be a store.
 (define_cpu_unit "store" "bfin")
 (define_cpu_unit "pregs" "bfin")